 Tip #3: Don’t Be Seduced By Designer Labels

 Many popular designer label suits focus on brand appeal and fashion, not quality construction!
-You are paying a premium for the brand name, not necessarily a better quality suit.
-Many popular designer label suits use cheaper fused construction, not higher quality half-canvas or full canvas while commanding a premium price.
+You are paying a premium for the designer’s name, not necessarily a better quality suit.
+Many popular designer label suits use cheaper fused construction, not higher quality half-canvas or full-canvas, yet command a premium price.
 A quick Google search will often tell you (men’s clothing forums are good for this sort of information).
 It is better to pay for quality construction than a popular designer label.
-Because many consumers gravitate towards popular designer label suits, they are likely to command a higher price on eBay when sold as used.
+Because many consumers gravitate towards popular designer label suits, they are likely to command a higher price on eBay when sold second-hand.
 Focus on quality, not the designer label.
 Look for suit brands that offer half-canvas or full canvas construction.
 That is the best indicator of the overall quality of the suit and value for your cheapskate dollar!

 Tip #4: Avoid Fads